jonspeicher/snore/README.markdown

 * `fail.png` is displayed when some tests found by nose fail
 * `pass.png` is displayed when all tests found by nose pass

 For this release, the icons are included within the snore package.
-They may be customized by replacing the icons distributed in the snore package with new PNG files of the same name.
+They may be customized by replacing them with new PNG files of the same name.
 The icons are found below your Python installation's `site-packages` directory.
-For Windows installations, this directory is usually:
+For Windows machines, this directory is usually:

-_&lt;python-install-directory&gt;_`\Lib\site-packages\snore-X.X-pyY.Y.egg\snore\icons`
+    <python-install-directory>\Lib\site-packages\snore-X.X-pyY.Y.egg\snore\icons

-The default icons are 200x200 px PNG images with transparent backgrounds.
+The default icons are 200x200 pixel PNG images with transparent backgrounds.

 Tests
 =====